mailpoet/mailpoet/readme.txt

 = 3.46.12 - 2020-04-27 =
 * Added: congrats email received when you successfully applied an API key;
 * Added: slide-in form type is now available;
-* Improved: form previews are now shown in the theme;
+* Improved: form previews now use your site's theme;
 * Improved: segments are moved to lists page;
 * Fixed: form custom fields now render correctly in multiple columns.
 Thanks Ryan!